microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementVirtualEndpointDeviceImage.md

 BODYPARAMETER <IMicrosoftGraphCloudPcDeviceImage>: cloudPcDeviceImage
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[DisplayName <String>]`: The image's display name.
+  - `[DisplayName <String>]`: The display name of the image.
   - `[ExpirationDate <DateTime?>]`: The date the image became unavailable.
   - `[LastModifiedDateTime <DateTime?>]`: The data and time that the image was last modified.
 The time is shown in ISO 8601 format and  Coordinated Universal Time (UTC) time.
-For example, midnight UTC on Jan 1, 2014 appears as '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 appears as 2014-01-01T00:00:00Z.
-  - `[OSBuildNumber <String>]`: The image's OS build version.
-For example: 1909.
+  - `[OSBuildNumber <String>]`: The OS build version of the image.
+For example, 1909.
   - `[OSStatus <String>]`: cloudPcDeviceImageOsStatus
-  - `[OperatingSystem <String>]`: The image's operating system.
-For example: Windows 10 Enterprise.
+  - `[OperatingSystem <String>]`: The operating system of the image.
+For example, Windows 10 Enterprise.
   - `[SourceImageResourceId <String>]`: The ID of the source image resource on Azure.
-Required format: '/subscriptions/{subscription-id}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/images/{imageName}'.
+Required format: /subscriptions/{subscription-id}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/images/{imageName}.
   - `[Status <String>]`: cloudPcDeviceImageStatus
   - `[StatusDetails <String>]`: cloudPcDeviceImageStatusDetails
   - `[Version <String>]`: The image version.
-For example: 0.0.1, 1.5.13.
+For example, 0.0.1 and 1.5.13.

 ## RELATED LINKS